Cytomegalovirus infection and pregnancy

 What are the risks to my foetus?

 Transmission of cytomegalovirus from the mother to the foetus has, in most cases, no impact on the foetus.
-On rare occasions, it can result in neurosensory problems (for example, deafness).
+On rare occasions, it can result in neurosensory problems of varying severity (for example, deafness).
 The severity of the problems will also depend on the gestational age when the virus is contracted.

 How can I avoid getting infected with CMV during my pregnancy?

-It is recommended that all pregnant women and their partners take the following steps, especially during the first trimester:
+It is recommended that all pregnant women and their partners take the following steps, particularly during the first trimester:

 • Avoid coming into contact with the bodily fluids of young children that could be infected (tears, saliva, urine, nasal mucus).

-• Wash your hands regularly, and particularly after changing a nappy or blowing a child's nose.
+• Wash your hands regularly with soap and water, and particularly after changing a nappy or blowing a child's nose.

-• Don't share cutlery with children, don't use their toiletry items and avoid kissing children on the mouth
+• Don't share cutlery or cups with children, don't use their toiletry items and avoid kissing children on the mouth.

 Have a discussion with your health professional (doctor, obstetrician, midwife, etc.).